iamtuanda/docker-cakephp4/README.md

 To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repository.

-First add your entire Laravel project to the `src` folder, then open a terminal and from this cloned respository's root run `docker-compose up -d --build`.
+First add your entire Cakephp-4 project to the `src` folder, then open a terminal and from this cloned respository's root run `docker-compose up -d --build`.
 Open up your browser of choice to [http://localhost:8080](http://localhost:8080) and you should see your Laravel app running as intended.

 **New:** Three new containers have been added that handle Composer, NPM, and Artisan commands without having to have these platforms installed on your local computer.
 Use the following command templates from your project root, modifiying them to fit your particular use case: